Easy Poached Salmon | Recipes | Cook For Your Life

 Carrot Icon for Number of Ingredients Size 10 ingredients

-This basic poached salmon is one of the simplest ways to cook an oily fish like salmon, especially if you want to eat something light during the holidays, or something cold during the heat...
+This poached salmon is one of the easiest ways to cook an oily fish like salmon, especially if you want to eat something light during the holidays, or something cold during the heat of summer....

 Ingredients